Edit

 Resolution

-What you are seeing is normal in Microsoft Dynamics GP.
+The tax calculations you see in Microsoft Dynamics GP are expected and correct.
 The tax calculations in Canadian Payroll are complex and take quite a few factors into account.
 Microsoft Dynamics GP uses a method called Cumulative Averaging that takes into account prior pay periods, the date used, a projected income and how many pay periods have occurred when finding tax amounts.

-For instance, the existence of prior pay runs for that employee will affect the amount of Federal Tax that is withheld in Microsoft Dynamics GP.
-So you will find different tax amounts calculating if you compare a payrun batch for today, versus 6 months ago for the same employee.
-Tax calculations in GP do use 'dates' and will vary depending on the dates of the first payrun for that employee.
-So that is why an existing employee would calculate differently than a new hire with the same pay.
-You could really only compare taxes for employees that started at the same time and have the same YTD balances, dates, benefits/deductions, etc. or else you can expect differences.
-You will even see the taxes for a new hire change for each payrun as you go later and later into the year.
+For instance, previous pay runs for an employee affects the amount of federal tax withheld in Microsoft Dynamics GP.
+As a result, the tax calculated for a pay run today might differ from the amount calculated six months ago for the same employee.
+Tax calculations in GP do use dates and will vary depending on the dates of the first pay run for that employee.
+This is why an existing employee might have different tax amounts than a new hire with the same pay.
+You can only expect tax calculations to match for employees who started at the same time and have identical year-to-date balances, dates, benefits, and deductions.
+Otherwise, differences are expected.
+You'll even see the taxes for a new hire change for each pay run as the year progresses.

 Note

-For a new hire with no history, you must use the date of January 1 in order to match the CRA calculations.
-For example, in the first payrun for a new employee, the tax calculation will vary if you enter it dated January 1 versus a date later in the year, as pay periods that have occurred are also taken into account.
+For a new hire with no pay history, you must use the date of January 1 in order to match the CRA calculations.
+For example, in the first pay run for a new employee, the tax calculation will vary if you enter it dated January 1 versus a date later in the year, as pay periods that have occurred are also taken into account.